tinymce/tinymce-docs/getting-started/install-setup/self-hosted/react/index.md

 ---
 layout: default
-title: Using TinyMCE with the Laravel framework
+title: Using TinyMCE with the React framework
-title_nav: Laravel
+title_nav: React
-description_short: A guide to using TinyMCE with the PHP-based Laravel framework.
+description_short: A guide to using TinyMCE with the React framework.
-description: A guide to using TinyMCE with the PHP-based Laravel framework.
+description: A guide to using TinyMCE with the React framework.
 type: folder
 ---